|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 (Two episodes watched):|

 Well, this show seems to have done what every drama needs to do early on, which is introduce likeable characters who we can sympathize with and take seriously.
 It would have been tempting and easy to jump straight into wild supernatural action, and expect that to 'wow' the viewer, except that doing that works much better when the viewer gives a damn what becomes of the people who are involved.
 If I had known that such a bizarre conspiracy would be involved before I got to know Ren and Marie, I might have effectively written this show off without giving it much of a chance.
 I must have suspended disbelief, at least about the characters, before I can accept something as freaky as Nazi magic as plausible.
 However, this show managed to pass the first test, and I decided to watch some more.

 Episode two gave me a similar impression to episode one: that Dies Irae has some fun and likeable characters--but the enemy they will be up against is rather bizarre and difficult to take seriously.
-It frustrates me that no explanation has been offered about what the f--- is going on here and what the link to Nazi Germany (there is such a link, isn't there?) might be.
+It frustrates me that no explanation has been offered about what the f--- is going on here and what the link to Nazi Germany might be (there is such a link, isn't there?).
 Perhaps that was included in episode '0', but I quit watching that when it became clear that it was about the occult angle, which annoys me, not Ren and Marie, who I like.
 I found myself with little idea what was going on, and little confidence that it would ever make enough sense that I would.
 Seeing as by this point the Fall season was already a third of the way through, I decided to dispense with Dies Irae.

 Last updated Saturday, December 19 2020.
 Created Friday, October 20 2017.